 - Craig Huddart encourages us to help, even if it’s simply asking, ‘Are you ok?’

 - Seeing Red guide (PDF) - Period and menstrual hygiene equality guide.
 An initiative by the Mentoring Women in Archaeology & Heritage group.
+Also see FAME webinar: menstrual health and hygiene in the heritage workplace

 - Cold weather working (PDF) - Diggers' Forum guide for fieldworkers